FOR THOSE PLANNING TO VISIT THE ROCK

 There's a 7-11 near Swagman too, and the U.S. Consulate is about 200 yards away, in the opposite direction.
 I'll leave you to find out which is which.

 I hate smarmy taxi drivers who hang around hotels.
 They want to fix a price, and you can always guarantee that the price is too high, usually by a factor of a kazillion.
-Don't ever get in a cab which has no meter – it's not a real cab.
+Don't ever get in a cab which has no meter, or no meter running � it's not a cab.
+You have been warned.

 The best place to head for, on foot, is ROBINSON'S MALL.
 It's within walking distance, if you have no difficulty walking.
 You just need to know where it is!
 It's got just about everything you'd be looking for all under one roof.
 There's a grocery supermarket there where you can buy just about everything you'd want to bring out to the island, but didn't bring on the plane.
 This is the place for sunscreen, bugspray, fresh fruit, trail mix, glucose bars, cigars, spirits etc.